quantuminpwc/quantum_cnpwc/README.md

-## A code repository of pricing librarie
+## A code repository of pricing libraries

 **Instruction:**
 - Download This main branch repo to desktop.